 Yersiniosis is a gastrointestinal disease caused by the bacterium Yersinia enterocolitica or Yersinia pseudotuberculosis.
-Clinical signs often include fever, diarrhea, and abdominal pain, and may include mesenteric lymphadenitis that mimics appendicitis.
+Symptoms often include fever, diarrhea, and stomach pain, and may include mesenteric lymphadenitis that mimics appendicitis.

 The disease is relatively uncommon, with approximately 35 cases being reported in Wisconsin annually.
 Yersiniosis usually occurs as a single, isolated event; however, occasional outbreaks have been reported due to a common exposure.

 Most people become infected by eating contaminated food, especially raw or undercooked pork, or through contact with a person who has prepared a pork product, such as chitlins.
 For example, babies and infants can be infected if their caretakers handle contaminated food and then do not wash their hands properly before handling the child or the child’s toys, bottles, or pacifiers.

 People occasionally become infected after drinking contaminated milk or untreated water, or after contact with infected animals or their feces.

 On rare occasions, people become infected through person-to-person contact.
 For example, caretakers can become infected if they do not wash their hands properly after changing the diaper of a child with yersiniosis.

 Even more rarely, people may become infected through contaminated blood during a transfusion